Please confirm if this course is available in current course offerings.

 The course includes a number of practical exercises to reinforce attendees’ understanding of the relevant concepts and techniques and to allow application of the gained knowledge to real-life projects.
-The exercises are conducted as a combination of tutorials and activities that step through the various activities, focusing on schedule, resources and budgeting management.
-The course is ideally suited to those who are new to project scheduling, budgeting and control methods such as EVM—no prior knowledge or experience is assumed.
+The exercises are conducted as a combination of tutorials and activities that step through the various activities, focusing on schedule, resources and budgeting management for instance identifying and tracking critical path issues.
+The course is ideally suited to those who are new to project scheduling, budgeting and control methods; no prior knowledge or experience is assumed.

 Initiation | Scope planning | Scope definition | Scope verification | Scope change control